sudip94823/Week5/README.md

 Simply instruct setuptools to place your executables in the lib directory, where ros2 run will look for them.

 ## 3. Writing the subscriber node
-You can create the following node by returning to ros2 ws/src/py pubsub/py pubsub.
-Fill in the following code on your terminal:
+ Fill in the following code on your terminal navigating to ros2_ws/src/py_pubsub/py_pubsub

 ```
 wget https://raw.githubusercontent.com/ros2/examples/foxy/rclpy/topics/minimal_subscriber/examples_rclpy_minimal_subscriber/subscriber_member_function.py